nikolaospapagiannis/nebula-ai/PRODUCTION_STATUS_REPORT.md

 ### Competitive Position

-With the completed implementation and planned roadmap, Fireff-v2 is positioned to:
+With the completed implementation and planned roadmap, Nebula AI-v2 is positioned to:

-1. **Compete with Fireflies** on multi-meeting AI intelligence
+1. **Compete with Nebula AI** on multi-meeting AI intelligence
 2. **Compete with Otter** on video intelligence
 3. **Compete with Gong** on revenue intelligence
 4. **Compete with all** on developer-friendly API